-The Advanced Expert Witness Workshop will be held at the University of Richmond Law School from 1 p.m. to 6 p.m.
-(4.5 CLE hours approved) followed by a reception.
+The Advanced Expert Witness Workshop will be held via Webinar from 12:00 noon - 5:00 p.m.
+(4.5 CLE hours requested).
 The agenda is focused on effective cross examination of a variety of experts, preparing your experts for cross examination, and practical tips to combat some vexing expert discovery issues.

 · Stop Harassing My Experts!
 How to Defend Experts from Onerous Financial Disclosure Requests and How to Prepare your Expert for Cross Examination on Financial Interest and/or Bias.